Home » Bee Farm Blog » Beekeeping » Become a Beekeeper » How Many Beehives for New Beekeepers?

-In this time, there are many decisions to make and things can feel a bit overwhelming.
-In fact, some of us become obsessed with the world of the honey bee.
+For those of you new to the hobby, there are many decisions to make and things can feel a bit overwhelming.
+In fact, some of folks become obsessed with the world of the honey bee.

 And we focus on everything and anything that has to do with bees – quotes, sayings etc. The more the better right?